antonycourtney/tad/NOTES.md

 [ ] We choke in BigQuery when pivoting by an INT64 column (like ParentID in Hacker News dataset).
 Probably add an 'asString' option to mapColumns
 [X] DataSource support for sqlite
 [ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
-Look at bigquery opps with sorted aggtree.
+Look at bigquery ops with sorted aggtree.
 [X] JavaScript representation of QueryExp AST for debugging [X] How do we go from column type back to a Core Type for formatting?
 Example: int/float formatting panel.
 Ans: ColumnKind [X] Tweak extend to make column type optional, with clear rules for inference. number ==> integer by default.